SciCompKL/CoDiPack/documentation/TutorialB1.md

 Since this function has \f$ 2 \cdot n \f$ input values and 3 output values, we would like to compute the Hessian and the Jacobian with the codi::EvaluationHelper.
-This class provides several helper functions for the evaluation of Jacobians and Hessians of functions object.
+This class provides several helper functions for the evaluation of Jacobians and Hessians of function objects.
 Which kind of function objects are accepted by the codi::EvaluationHelper is discussed in the sub tutorial [B1.1](@ref TutorialB1_1).
 Here, we assume the simplest default case where the function declaration is:
 ~~~~{.cpp}
 void func(std::vector<CoDiType> const &x, std::vector<CoDiType> &y);
 ~~~~
-The function uses the standard vectors as the array containers and consists of an input vector `x` and an output vector `y`.
-The `CoDiType` can be an arbitrary type of CoDiPack, but in this first tutorial we will use the default types provided by the codi::EvaluationHelper, which are codi::EvaluationHelper::JacobianComputationType for the Jacobian evaluation and codi::EvaluationHelper::HessianComputationType for the Hessian computation.
+The function uses standard vectors as the array containers and consists of an input vector `x` and an output vector `y`.
+The `CoDiType` can be an arbitrary CoDiPack type, but in this first tutorial we will use the default types provided by the codi::EvaluationHelper, these are codi::EvaluationHelper::JacobianComputationType for the Jacobian evaluation and codi::EvaluationHelper::HessianComputationType for the Hessian computation.
 Since we need to be able to use these two types in the evaluation of `dotWithNorms` a template parameter is added to this function:
 ~~~~{.cpp}